 4 Local Ladies Making Waves in the Culinary World

-In the name of Women’s History Month, we introduce you to a few local ladies that are breaking boundaries.
+We introduce you to a few local ladies who are breaking boundaries.

 Photo by Trent Bailey Studio